Trenching and Excavation

 Working in trenches and excavations is hazardous to both the workers who work inside them, and to workers on the surface.
 The hazards include:

-- Cave-ins or collapses that can trap workers.
+- Cave-ins or collapses that can trap or crush workers.

-- Equipment or excavated soil falling on workers (e.g., equipment operated or soil/debris stored too close to the excavation).
+- Equipment or excavated soil falling on workers (e.g., equipment is operated or soil and debris is stored too close to the excavation).

 - Falling into the trench or excavation.